Bgrlgymnast/credit-risk-classification/report-template.md

 The Logistic Regession model was used in this analysis to predict the loan risk.
 The analysis took multiple variables into consideration when making its predictions.

-* The purpose of the analysis was to predict whether the loan in question would be a heathly loan ("0") or a high-risk loan ("1").
+* Loan were classified into two categories: heathly loans ("0") or a high-risk loans ("1").
 * The variables that were taking into consideratiion were:
     - loan size
     - interest rate